 "...the dynamics of power depend very much on the type of space in which it is found, the level at which it operates and the form it takes. ...Along each dimension, any sustained and effective change strategy must concern itself with how to build and sustain effective change across the full continuum.
-Transformative, fundamental change happens, I suggest, in those rare moments when social movements or social actors are able to work effectively across each of the dimensions simultaneously, i.e. when they are able to link the demands for opening previously closed spaces with people's action in their own spaces; to span across local and global action, and to challenge visible, hidden and invisible power simultaneously. ...
-Successful change is about getting each of the pieces on each DRAFT PLEASE USE AS A SUPPORTING DOCUMENT TO www.powercube.net dimension of the cube to align with each other, simultaneously."
+Transformative, fundamental change happens, I suggest, in those rare moments when social movements or social actors are able to work effectively across each of the dimensions simultaneously, i.e. when they are able to link the demands for opening previously closed spaces with people's action in their own spaces; to span across local and global action, and to challenge visible, hidden and invisible power simultaneously. ...Successful change is about getting each of the pieces on each dimension of the cube to align with each other, simultaneously."
 (Gaventa 2006, p.30)